 Check MD5 Hash on your Mac

-You can easily check the MD5 Hash of any file on your Mac, all you need to do is launch the Terminal and type the ‘md5′ command:
+You can easily check the MD5 Hash of any file on your Mac, all you need to do is launch the Terminal and type the ‘md5’ command and point it at the file you wish to check the md5 has for.
+For example, the syntax may look like:

-You’ll be returned with an MD5 Checksum Hash that you can check against the source MD5 code provided to you (or that a friend shares, or whatever).
-It will look something like this:
+You’ll be returned with an MD5 Checksum Hash that you can check against the source MD5 code provided to you (or that a friend shares, you found online, or whatever).

 The part after the = sign is the MD5 hash code that you can compare against the source to be sure that the file has retained it’s integrity through transmission.
 Very handy when downloading large files!